 The current charge to schools is £50 for a full day’s activities.
 This includes involvement by our members and use of all equipment.
 We are happy to negotiate payments with schools and organisations requiring shorter periods of activity.
 We are also happy to continue the principle of booking on a “fair weather” basis for schools and organisations without hall facilities.

-There is no charge made for help and advice, loan of equipment or provision of staff Inset.
+There is no charge made for help and advice, loan of equipment, provision of speakers to children or staff Inset.

 - A team of enthusiastic tutors (numbers negotiable), some of them former teachers, and at least one accomplished musician.